NicoN2310/three-layer-graph-alpha-matting-python/README.md

 This will take the input image and trimap and generate the alpha matte and the resulting cutout.
 Paths of the files can be set in [run_matting.py](run_matting.py).

+### Own features

+In the original paper, the authors created a new feature called sumD which is used in the algorithm to .

 ## Trimap Construction

 To use the underlying alpha matting algorithm you need a trimap.
 A trimap is a mask for the image, roughly classifying it into three areas: